flyer

 You are invited to “Social Media in War & Protest,” an educator workshop organized by the KU Area Studies Centers to explore the theme of the Digital Age.

-Designed as a professional development workshop for community college educators, though all educators are welcome and encouraged to attend, this virtual two-day event will challenge educators to analyze the connectedness of the world through social media and the impact of accessibility of information on difficult topics of war and protests.
+Designed as a professional development workshop for community college educators, though all educators are welcome and encouraged to attend, this virtual two-day event will challenge educators to analyze the world's connectedness through social media and the impact of information accessibility on difficult topics such as war and protests

 Meet Our Speakers for Day 1